Leadership development is big business. In fact, organizations are reported to spend upwards of $50 billion on it every year.

 Through a combination of behavioural science and machine learning.

-At Saberr, we develop bespoke leadership programs, using not only digital coaching, but also experiential coaching.
+At Saberr, we develop bespoke leadership programs underpinned by effective leadership development frameworks, using not only digital coaching, but also experiential coaching.
 Our world-class coaches help both managers and the teams they lead to adopt the right mindsets and acquire the right skillsets, while our technology uses nudges to reinforce this learning and prompt your managers into developing the habits and routines needed to lead high performing teams.

-In addition to this, we also help HR track just how successful they are at adopting these habits.
+Then, we help HR track just how successful they are at adopting these habits.